zangxc/bucket-antivirus-function/README.md

 ### Python Tests

-The python tests in this repository use `unittest` and are run via the `nose` utility.
+The python tests in this repository use `unittest` and are run via the `pytest` utility.
 To run them you will need to install the developer resources and then run the tests:

 ```sh